Today, I’ve got 49 days of sobriety. That’s 7 weeks without alcohol. The longest period I can remember in 10 years.

 I’ve got $581 in my bank account.
 I owe $54,624 in credit cards and can’t even pay for my divorce lawyer.
 I haven’t seen my kids in 74 days.
 Most of the numbers in my life suck.

-But I’m finally in recovery — 49th day of sobriety!
+But I’m finally in recovery — seven weeks of sobriety!

 My counter is the only happy math I’ve got right now.
 It’s the only scoreboard where I’m winning.
-I’m ok with that, because fighting addiciton is all that matters today.
+I’m ok with that, because fighting addiction is all that matters today.